desatur/SteamRecentActivityHours/README.md

 PLEASE Read LICENSE File.

-If this script is buggy, not my fault
+If this script is buggy, not my fault.
+Sometimes it's Package's fault or the runtime overloads.